Participation in organized cancer screenings is an effective way to reduce the risk of certain cancers.

 If there are any abnormalities that show up in the x-rays, you will be invited by phone or post to come for follow-up tests.

-About two people in a hundred are invited for follow-up testing.
+About three people in a hundred are invited for follow-up testing.
 Usually, the abnormality is benign in people invited for follow-up tests and no other measures are required.

 The follow-up tests include taking more mammograms, ultrasound imaging, draining fluid-filled cysts and imaging (pneumocystography), imaging of a milk duct from which there is discharge using a contrast agent (ductography), and fine needle biopsy (cellular biopsy) and core needle biopsy (tissue sample) or a combination of the two.